Sticky Chocolate Fudge Loaf Cake

 Cream together the butter and sugar in a large mixing bowl before adding the eggs one at a time.
 Stirring in before adding the next.
 It will look curdled and horrible.
 Totally normal.

 Next, I mix the flour and cocoa powder together in a bowl making sure they come to 170g.
 Sieve into the butter mixture in 3 lots.
 So, sieve some in, fold together until combined.
 Then repeat.
+I could probably just eat it like this if I’m being honest with you.

 Once it’s all smooth and well mixed pour into the loaf tin and bake for around 40 minutes.
 Check at 35 and go from there.